StarlingXWeb/starlingx-website/src/pages/blog/starlingx-dual-stack-support.md

     id: category-A7fnZYrE1
 ---

 StarlingX, a cloud platform designed for edge computing, now supports dual-stack functionality on its platform networks (OAM, management, cluster-host, cluster-pod, cluster-service, admin, storage, and multicast), enabling it to operate with both IPv4 and IPv6 L3 protocols.
-This enhanced capability offers greater flexibility and scalability for network deployments.
-Each platform network can be associated to two pools (one IPv4 and another IPv6).
-The order it is done defines the primary and secondary pool for that network.
+This enhanced capability offers greater flexibility and scalability for network deployments by allowing the user's kubernetes applications to operate simulteaneoulsy on both address families if needed.

-The Kubernetes network can also receive dual-stack properties, allowing the pods to use IPv4 and/or IPv6 on its operations.
-It becomes available when the OAM, cluster-host, cluster-pod, and cluster-service networks are configured as dual-stack.

 # Key Features and Considerations